 What is a daily sketchbook?

-A daily sketchbook is essentially a daily practice of sketching, similar to daily meditation.
+A daily sketchbook habit is essentially a daily practice of sketching, similar to daily meditation.

 The daily sketchbook has been known for centuries as an effective way to improve your drawing skills and achieve a sense of peace and alleviate anxiety.